VolodymyrStetsenko/Foundry-ERC20/README.md

 **Solidity License:** MIT

-This repository is my practical implementation of an ERC20 token based on Cyfrin Updraft (Patrick Collins), with my own additions: full test suite, coverage, deployment and verification on Sepolia, reproducible artifacts in `broadcast/`, and a README with reproduction steps.
+This repository is my practical implementation of an ERC20 token based on Cyfrin Updraft (Instructor: Patrick Collins), with my own additions: full test suite, coverage, deployment and verification on Sepolia, reproducible artifacts in `broadcast/`, and a README with reproduction steps.

 ---